dotnet/docs-maui/docs/user-interface/controls/indicatorview.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-indicatorview)

-The .NET Multi-platform App UI (.NET MAUI) `IndicatorView` is a control that displays indicators that represent the number of items, and current position, in a `CarouselView`:
+The .NET Multi-platform App UI (.NET MAUI) `IndicatorView` is a control that displays indicators that represent the number of items, and current position, in a <xref:Microsoft.Maui.Controls.CarouselView>:

 :::image type="content" source="media/indicatorview/circles.png" alt-text="Screenshot of a CarouselView and IndicatorView.":::